blueteamer/blog/content/archive/2023-06-18-the-hugo-blogging-workflow/index.md

 ---
+draft: false
+toc: true
 title: "My Hugo blogging workflow"
-date: "2023-06-18"
 description: "Follow this workflow to create and publish new blog posts. "
-featured: false
-draft: false
-toc: true
-# menu: main
+date: 2023-06-18
 usePageBundles: true
-categories: ["note-taking"]
+categories: ["brain dump"]
 tags: ["hugo", "blog"]

 ---

 I cannot remember anything.
-Therefore a brief overview of the blogging workflow with hugo.
+Therefore a brief overview of my blogging workflow with hugo.

 <!--more-->
+***

 ## Update the repo
 Make sure you are working with the latest changes in your repo.